 A parent carer is an adult who provides care to a child with additional support needs (due to a long-term illness, disability or neurological difference) for whom they have parental responsibility.

 Many people who look after loved ones may not associate the term “carer” with what they do.
 They may simply see themselves as a “partner”, “parent”, “friend” etc. coping as best they can in the circumstances.

 Caring can be a very positive and rewarding experience.
 But it can be exhausting too.
 Caring can affect many aspects of a person’s life, from their physical and mental health to their finances and relationships.

 Identifying as a “carer” can help a person access help and support to make their caring role more sustainable and to live a life of their own alongside caring.

 If you are a carer or a parent carer living in East Lothian please contact us on 0131 665 0135 to find out more about how we can support you or browse the information on this website.

-Carers of East Lothian (CoEL) supports adult carers (18 years plus) who live in, or look after a loved one living in, East Lothian.
+Carers of East Lothian (CoEL) supports adult carers (18 years plus) who live in, or care for someone living in, East Lothian.